 - 1. Before we get started, try experimenting with the Variables window. - a.
 Drag variables up and down the list.
 Doing so changes the order of the variables' columns in the Data Editor.
 It does not change their order in the dataset itself. - b.
 Uncheck some of the checkboxes in the first column to hide some of the variables. - c.
-Type a search criterion in the search field.
+Type a search criterion in the Filter variables here field.
 Just like in the Variables window in the main Stata window, the default is to ignore case and find any variables or variable labels containing any of the words in the filter.
-Clicking on the arrow by the magnifying glass will allow you to change this behavior.
+Clicking on the arrow under the magnifying glass will allow you to change this behavior as well as to add or remove additional columns containing information about the variables.
 The filtering of variables in the list affects what is displayed in the Variables window; it does not affect what variables' data are displayed.
 When you are done, delete your filter text. - 2.
 Right-click on any variable in the Variables window, and select Select all from the contextual menu. - 3.
 Click on any checkbox to deselect all the variables. - 4.
-Click on the make variable to select it, and deselect all the other variables. - 5.
-Click on the checkbox for make. - 6.
+Click on the make variable to select it, and deselect all the other variables. - Click on the checkbox for make. - 6.
 Click on the checkbox for rep78.